Mining of uranium and thorium ores — Strategic Scorecard

 -

-DT08Systemic Siloing & Integration Fragility 1 rule 4Uranium and thorium mining relies on a highly specialized array of operational technologies (OT), including geological modeling, SCADA systems, and radiation monitoring, often built on proprietary or legacy platforms.
+DT08Systemic Siloing & Integration Fragility 1 rule 1 solution 4Uranium and thorium mining relies on a highly specialized array of operational technologies (OT), including geological modeling, SCADA systems, and radiation monitoring, often built on proprietary or legacy platforms.
 This creates profound systemic siloing as these systems resist seamless integration with broader enterprise IT systems like ERPs.
 Bridging these specialized, often fragmented architectures requires significant custom integration, leading to fragile data flows and substantial technical debt.

 - Impact: High integration costs, data latency, and increased risk of operational disruption due to complex interdependencies between disparate systems.